 When to read this article

-You uploaded a document and the AI returned something you weren't sure about — a missing field, a low-confidence yellow highlight, or just wrong data.
-This article explains exactly what the AI extracts, how to read the confidence scores, how the correction flow works, and how your corrections train future extractions for the same vendor.
+You uploaded a document and the AI returned something you weren't sure about — a missing field, a low confidence score, or just wrong data.
+This article explains exactly what the AI extracts, how to read the confidence score, how the correction flow works, and how your corrections train future extractions for the same vendor.

-If you're trying to understand why a particular score is low (or why a confident-looking field is wrong), see the deeper understanding confidence scores article.
+If you're trying to understand why a score is low (or why a confident-looking extraction is wrong), see the deeper understanding confidence scores article.
 For the specific vendor-rename flow, see how to fix a misread vendor name.

 What the AI extracts